igraugar/sofi-image/README.md

 | Region of interest | the image into the anatomy of interest and everything else | the data and the model, so it belongs outside the package |
 | Segments to rank | that anatomy into segments | the explainer, through `mask` |

-The first stage restricts what the classifier may look at, by multiplying the image with a binary mask before the model ever sees it.
+The first stage restricts what the classifier may look at by multiplying the image with a binary mask before the model ever sees it.
 The second restricts what the explanation may talk about.
 Neither is useful alone, since a model that reads the shoulder cannot be explained honestly inside the lungs, and a model that reads only the lungs still needs its evidence localized within them.

 ```python
 X = preprocess(images, masks)                        # the model sees the anatomy alone
 explanation = explainer.explain(X[i], mask=roi[i])  # the ranking stays inside it
 ```

 The mask reaches the explainer through three routes, namely a per-call argument on `explain`, `segment`, `inspect`, `score_ranking` and `build_objective`, the `mask` argument of the constructor when one segment serves every image, and `segmentation_params` when it is more natural to group it with the other segmentation settings.
-It is read as boolean, so a mask stored as bytes needs no conversion, and it must cover the image it restricts at the same resolution, since a mask computed elsewhere would otherwise name pixels that are not the ones it ranks.
+It is read a boolean, so a mask stored as bytes needs no conversion, and it must cover the image it restricts at the same resolution, since a mask computed elsewhere would otherwise name pixels that are not the ones it ranks.

 Segments are then grown inside the segment alone and every pixel outside stays out of the partition, with a label of minus one.
 Such a pixel can never enter a ranking and is never marginalized, so the confinement is structural rather than a filter applied afterwards.

-On the bundled problem the effect is stark.
+On the bundled problem, the effect is stark.
 The same architecture reaches 0.935 on the whole image and 0.912 on the lung fields, and sixty-five percent of the pixels the unrestricted model relies on lie outside the lungs.
 The accuracy the first stage costs is the shortcut it removes.

 Where masks are not given, the first stage is a segmentation network, typically a U-Net, and nothing downstream changes.
 The bundled dataset carries expert annotations, so the demonstration loads them instead.

 ## Marginalizing a segment

-Marginalizing a tabular feature is easy, since one statistic of the training column carries no instance level information.
+Marginalizing a tabular feature is easy, since one statistic of the training column carries no instance-level information.
 An image segment is harder.
 A flat patch is itself a pattern, and a model may read the sharp contour it leaves behind as evidence for some class, which keeps the marginalized image informative and the curve misleading.
-Fifteen operators are available in two families, and the right one is problem dependent.
+Fifteen operators are available in two families, and the right one is problem-dependent.

-**Class agnostic operators** erase the content of a segment without steering the prediction anywhere.
+** Class-agnostic operators** erase the content of a segment without steering the prediction anywhere.
 A ranking obtained this way answers which segments the prediction relies on, which is the question the method was designed for.
 These are the default.

 | Name | Substitution |
 | --- | --- |